-- (1) unhealthy and dangerous conditions or loss of amenity for occupants; or - (2) dampness and deterioration of building elements.
+(1) unhealthy and dangerous conditions or loss of amenity for occupants; or

 Damp must not rise from the ground

 F1.10 covers floors resting on the ground.
 The aim is to prevent ground dampness causing:

 - unhealthy and dangerous conditions or loss of amenity for occupants; or - dampness and deterioration of building elements (which, in this case, includes surfaces and linings inside the building, such as floor tiles, wall paint and the like).